zenecture/neuroflow/README.md

 ae.train(xs, xs)
 ```

-It learns the input identity, but we are interested in the 5-dimensional activation from the second bottleneck layer to produce a simple, compressed version of the input.
+It learns the input identity, but we are interested in the 5-dimensional activation from bottleneck layer `f` to produce a simple, compressed version of the input.

 ```scala
 val focused = ae focus f